rachelhandran/RPLDaedalusAvionics/README.md

 # Notes:
 ## Memory
-How long will it take to fill a 32gb SD card?
+How long will it take to fill a 32gb SD card with this data (25 bytes per line)?
 - In CSV file, 25 chars = 25 bytes per line
 	- 25 bytes / 0.1 second
 	- 250 bytes / 1 second